Sahuarita Wastewater Information and Frequently Asked Questions (FAQs)

 How much do you charge for sewer services?

-In the past, the Town of Sahuarita Wastewater Utility charged per 100 cubic feet of water consumed, but will restructure the billing to charge by the thousands of gallons of actual water consumed, less an irrigation credit.
+In the past, the Town of Sahuarita Wastewater Utility charged per 100 cubic feet of water consumed, but restructured the billing to charge by the thousands of gallons of actual water consumed, less an irrigation credit.

-Effective January 1, 2018, the Wastewater Utility will charge a base service fee of $16.60 each month to all customers connected to the Wastewater Sewer System.
-In addition, a consumption fee of $8.12 per thousand-gallons of actual water used each month is charged.
+Effective January 1, 2019, the Wastewater Utility charges a base service fee of $18.97 each month to all customers connected to the Wastewater Sewer System.
+In addition, a consumption fee of $8.39 per thousand-gallons of actual water used each month is charged.
 An irrigation credit, which reduces the consumption fee by 20%, will be provided on the bill.
-This credit is used to adjust for the water that does discharge into the sewer system.
+This credit is used to adjust for the water that does not discharge into the sewer system.
 Commercial accounts may require a multiplier to the consumption fee, depending on the business classification.
 A table of factors is provided in the Sahuarita Town Code (STC) §13.10.070.

 How do you determine how much water I consumed?